 In 1873, Cohen was invited to teach at the University of Marburg.
 Three years later he was promoted to full professor and remained there until 1912.
 A respected teacher and prolific author, Cohen transformed Marburg into the center of Neo-Kantian Studies.
 Like Moses Mendelssohn before him, Cohen quickly became involved in the intellectual defense of Judaism.
 First, in 1879, he responded to attacks by the historian and nationalist, Heinreich von Treitschke, who claimed that Jews refused to assimilate into Germans.
 He also denounced the immigration of East European Jews to Germany.
 For his part, Cohen believed deeply in the compatibility of Judaism and German culture.

-Four years later, Cohen was called to testify in a lawsuit against an anti-Semitic teacher who claimed that Jews were bound by the Torah and the Talmud to treat other Jews in an ethical fashion but were permitted by Judaism to defraud non-Jews.
+Four years later, Cohen was called to testify in a lawsuit against an anti-Semitic teacher who claimed that Jews were bound by the Torah and the Talmud to treat other Jews in an ethical fashion but were permitted by Judaism to defraud other people.
 Cohen refuted the charge, and argued that God and the Jews “loved the stranger” and that the ultimate goal of Judaism was the unity of all humanity as a reflection of the unity of the one God.
-Judaism, Cohen taught, believed that man and woman were co-workers in the work of Creation.
+Judaism, Cohen taught, teaches that all human beings are co-workers in the work of Creation.

 In 1912, Cohen moved to Berlin where he taught at the Reform rabbinic seminary or the Institute for the Scientific Study of Judaism.
 There he worked on one of his most important books, Religion of Reason from the Sources of Judaism, published in 1919, where he further demonstrated the interconnections of Judaism and Kantian moral philosophy.
 Cohen’s work directly influenced the subsequent thinking of Leo Baeck, the leading German Reform Rabbi of the 20th century; Franz Rosenzweig, a leading figure in modern Jewish philosophy; and Martin Buber, the author of I and Thou, one of the most important religious texts of modern times.
 Like his teacher, Rosenzweig rejected Zionism as being contrary to Judaism’s universalistic messianic hope for humanity, whereas both Baeck and Buber found ways to embrace Jewish nationalism.
 Joseph B. Soloveichik (1903-1993), one of America’s leading Orthodox rabbis of the 20th century and a leading professor of Talmud at Yeshiva University, was also profoundly influenced by Hermann Cohen.